MBI (Mechanical Breakdown Insurance) - The Definitive Guide

 Summary:

-- The idea is that it protects you from the risk of having to pay for repairs should your car break down, which could otherwise affect your cash flow and ability to make loan repayments.
+- The idea is that MBI protects you from the risk of having to pay for repairs should your car break down, which could otherwise affect your cash flow and ability to make loan repayments.

 - However, there are a lot of policy exclusions, meaning claiming on MBI can be difficult.
 For example, if your car has a cambelt issue, exhaust problem or "light bulb" issue (which could include sensor malfunctions), you won't be covered.
 There are many more exclusions on top of those.

-- MBI isn't cheap - policies can cost around $800 to over $1,000, covering the car for 1-3 years.
+- MBI isn't cheap - policies can cost around $1,000 to over $4,000, covering the car for 1-4 years.
 The amount usually added to a car loan, so you'll be charged interest while you make your standard car repayments.

-- What this means is a lot of the money you pay for an MBI policy is given to car dealers as a commission, with the rest going to the insurer.
+- There's no New Zealand data on payouts, but we believe the policies may operate in the same or a very similar way to Australia.
+What this means is a lot of the money you pay for an MBI policy is given to car dealers as a commission, with the rest going to the insurer.

 To help explain Mechanical Breakdown Insurance, our guide covers: